 Stay Connected to the Information that Matters Most:

-and receive real-time alerts and advisories directly from police, fire, and other Muni agencies.
+Text your zip code to 888777 to receive emergency preparedness messages from the OEM, as well as real-time alerts directly from police, fire, and other Muni agencies.

 Alaska United Way

 YOU have an emergency, CALL 9-1-1